|

 Eclipse (recording only)

-Seventh flight (rehearsal and recordings only while I was a member)
+Seventh flight (rehearsal and recordings only while I was a member, live performance later)

 Stagefright